5 Awesome Day Trips from Saratoga Springs

 Historic Schenectady is only 40 minutes away from Saratoga.
 You won't want to miss out on the fine dining opportunities, shopping, and nightlife the city has to offer - and the entertainment.
 Proctors is a classic theater with globally celebrated entertainment, and one of the prime hot spots in the entire Capital Region.
 With an always impressive lineup of shows, there's sure to be something to suit everyone's tastes.

 More of an outdoorsy person, or just looking for a less expensive way to pass the day?
 Head on over to Central Park.
 There are public pools, tennis courts, a dog park, softball courts, and gorgeous open fields.
 The Central Park Rose Garden holds the title of third best municipal rose garden in the entire country.
+Definitely check out Jay Street while you're in Schenectady as well.
+Jay Street is a pedestrain neighborhood where you can find art, culture, and history.

 A mere 35 minutes away from Saratoga, Troy is another great city to consider visiting.
 There's plenty of amazing restaurants and bars, and even breweries.
 Dine outside with some craft beer at Brown's Brewing Company and get a view of the Hudson River.
 Or, check out Rare Form Brewing Company, not only known for their amazing beer selection, but for showcasing the work of many talented artists.